 Coatings are synthetic chemicals made of a Silica or a Quartz-Silane-based compound.
 They are considered permanent coatings because they cannot be removed unless you remove them by compounding/polishing or you purposefully neglect them.

-Nano coatings are sealants with better chemistry thus they form stronger bonds at the molecular level and last longer with a durability of 6-18 months.
-Ceramic sealants are the most difficult to apply but will last the longest and are typically harder and more durable than your paint's clear coat, but they can still be scratched and swirled and if that happens, they must be compounded and polished like a normal clear coat.
-These can last for few years or so.
+Nano coatings are sealants with better chemistry thus they form stronger bonds at the molecular level and last longer with a durability > 12 months.
+Ceramic coatings are the most difficult to apply but will last the longest and are typically harder and more durable than your paint's clear coat, but they can still be scratched and swirled and if that happens, they must be compounded and polished like a normal clear coat.

 Types of Glass Coatings